Structure and Stability of the 1-Dimensional Mapper: Discrete Case

 \section{Discrete Case}

-In this section we discuss the approximation of the (MultiNerve) Mapper and of its descriptor~(\ref{eq:sign1}) when the pair $(X,f)$ is known only through a finite set of sample points equipped with function values.
-Throughout the section, $X$ is a compact metric space, $f$ a continuous function, $\I$ a gomic, and $P$ a point cloud in~$X$.
+In this section we discuss the approximation of the (MultiNerve) Mapper and of its signature~(\ref{eq:sign1}) when the pair $(X,f)$ is known only through a finite set of sample points equipped with function values.
+Throughout the section, $X$ is a compact Riemannian manifold of $\R^D$, $f:X\rightarrow\R$ a Morse-type function, $\I$ a gomic, and $\Xs_n$ a point cloud in~$X$ with $n$ points.